ethsema/ethsema-paper/README.md

-# EthSema: An Accurate Binary Translation from Ethereum Smart Contracts to eWASM
+# EthSema

 EthSema is a novel EVM-to-eWASM bytecode translator that can not only ensure the fidelity of translation but also fix commonly-seen vulnerabilities in smart contracts.It is non-trivial to develop ETHSEMA due to the challenges in lifting EVM bytecode to LLVM IR and handling the Ethereum Environment Interfaces (EEI) and Ethereum Contract Interfaces(ECI).

 ## Getting and building the code

-Download the pre-compiled binary via this [link](https://github.com/ethsema/ethsema-paper/releases/download/review/standalone-evmtrans)
+Download the pre-compiled binary via this [link](https://github.com/ethsema/ethsema-paper/releases/download/review/standalone-evmtrans).
 It works well in Ubuntu 18.04, 20.04.
 The source code and the building document will be released after our paper is accepted.
 Currently, we only public the standalone binary.